MOUNTAIN LAW

 In the winter of 1850, Tamson English has been alone with three young children on the Western frontier for more than a year.
 Food is running short, and there is no sign of the settlers who should have relieved her months ago.
 Haunted by guilt over an extramarital affair, Tamson convinces herself that God has trapped her in the wilderness as a punishment for her sins.
 When she prays for a reprieve, an old friend appears at her door—but it’s hard to know whether his coming is a miracle or a curse.

-MOUNTAIN LAW has been honored with the 2020 Association for Mormon Letters Drama Award: “Mountain Law is an intimate look at the seemingly small life of a woman lost in the broad era of Mormon expansion in the American West….
+MOUNTAIN LAW was honored with the 2020 Association for Mormon Letters Drama Award: “Mountain Law is an intimate look at the seemingly small life of a woman lost in the broad era of Mormon expansion in the American West….
 [An] unflinching but thoughtful portrayal of … patient human lives….
 Tamson’s story embodies what many Mormon women have endured and continue to endure as they traverse their personal paths of faith, and shows the fortitude and freedom they find along the way.”
 Read the full citation here.

 MOUNTAIN LAW received a virtual reading August 14, 2020 as part of the inaugural Women’s Voices Play Festival at Mad Cow Theatre in Orlando, FL.
 The reading was directed by India Marie Paul and featured Brittany G. Halen as Tamson, Shonn McCloud as James and James Berkley as Howard.
 Dramaturgy by Meredith Bartmon; stage management by Cara Pfost.
 MOUNTAIN LAW was one of five new plays featured in the festival, and won second place overall in the festival awards.